 My next message would have been HELP!
 HELP!
 HELP!, but Tweed signaled back:

 “The Japs have a battery of coast guns mounted at Adelup (Add-el-loop) Point.”
 “The Japs kill every American who falls into their hands.”

 This was followed by “Can you take me aboard.”

-Within five minutes he saw a boat lowered into the water to come get him.
+Within five minutes he saw a boat lowered into the water to come to get him.
 But there was one big problem – he was perched high up on that cliff and he couldn’t just walk right up to the shoreline.
-So he signalled back one final message “Please wait for me.
+So he signaled back one final message “Please wait for me.
 It will take me a half an hour to get down to the water.”

 When he did, the rescuers refused to get too close to shore.
 They were afraid that it may have been a trap, so they made Tweed strip off all of his clothes and swim out to the rescue boat.
 They pulled him aboard and then went to shore to grab his clothing and the records that he had kept of his 2 years and seven months in hiding.